6 Negative Effects of Improper Waste Management

 Despite the continuous effort from the world’s environmental organizations, world leaders and the United Nation, we continue to plague our planet with improper waste mismanagement and giving very little importance to the environmental effects resulting in severe climate change and global warming.
 There is no escape from it, we all must admit it and work together for the betterment of our environment.
 Or we must face the wrath of nature and the consequences of damaging the ecosystem of our planet.

-Waste Management is our responsibility therefore we should all play our role to keep our environment and planet sustain a little longer as we all benefit from it as long as life continues to inhabits the planet earth.
+Waste Management is our responsibility therefore we should all play our role to keep our environment and planet sustain a little longer as we all benefit from it as long as life continues to inhabit the planet earth.
 Education, awareness, and effective measures must be taken irrespective of their social-economic condition.